Marcali Synagogue

-The Marcali Synagogue was a now demolished Jewish religious building in Marcali, Hungary.
+The Marcali Synagogue is a former Jewish congregation and synagogue that was located in Marcali, in the county of Somogy, Hungary.
+Completed in 1906, the building was used a synagogue until World War II and profane use until its demolition in 1963.

 History

-Although a synagogue was built in Marcali as early as 1840, the real attraction of the town was the new synagogue, inaugurated in 1906, designed by Marcell Komor and Dezső Jakab.
-The two designers reconciled the Hungarian motifs with the Art Nouveau world.
+A synagogue was built in Marcali prior to 1840.
+A new synagogue was inaugurated in 1906.
+The building was designed by Marcell Komor and Dezső Jakab, and was an attractive feature that reconciled the Hungarian Secession motifs with the Art Nouveau world.
 The synagogue square was centrally arranged, the exterior of which was characterized by the dome and the two towers.
 The building was formally related to the synagogue in Subotica.

 The greatly reduced number of Jewish communities after World War II was no longer able to use the building much.
 It was demolished in 1963.